Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

         yield
 ```

 So every time `spinMotor` yields, `autonomous` will yield also, causing the 1/50 second delay.
 Remember that this delay only happens automatically for the special `teleop` and `autonomous` functions of `GeneratorBot`.
+With a given `count` argument of 100, `spinMotor` will yield 100 times, and so will `autonomous`, so the motor will spin for 2 seconds.

 Python has a shortcut for this, called `yield from`.
 This code does the same thing: